OlPrognimak/ordermanager/README.md

 ```
 # PDF Documents
-*The PDF document for printing invoices and other documents uses of JasperReport.
+- PDF document for printing invoices and other documents based on JasperReport.
-*As a design tool for the layout I can recommend the "TIBCO Jaspersoft" Studio: https://community.jaspersoft.com/project/jaspersoft-studio
+- As a design tool for the layout I can recommend the "TIBCO Jaspersoft" Studio: https://community.jaspersoft.com/project/jaspersoft-studio

 ## Invoice pdf
 The Invoices in PDF format generates from the data which is saved in the database with using **invoiceform** component and